Protecting Your Home with Title Insurance

-Looking for mortgage advice?
-We'd be thrilled to answer your questions about our mortgage offerings!
-Give us a call at 425-508-9988.
-Ready to get started?
-Apply Now.
+Are you looking for a mortgage?
+We'd be thrilled to discuss your mortgage needs!
+Call us at 425-508-9988.
+Ready to begin?
+Apply Here.

-The title insurance company performs an extensive search on the title history of the property.
-Through its research, the title company can usually find any title problems that may arise and clear up these problems before you close on the property.
+The title insurance company performs an extensive search on the property's title history.
+Through its research, the title insurance company can almost always find any title problems that may arise and have these problems cleared-up prior to closing.

-Real Estate law is extraordinarily complex.
+Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

-- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-If this happens, the title company will defend the title and will cost you nothing.
+- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
+If this happens, the title insurance company will defend your title and will cost you nothing.

 Financial Edge Mortgage Corp. can walk you through the pitfalls of getting a mortgage.
-Give us a call: 425-508-9988.
+Give us a call at 425-508-9988.